About Sono Nis

 When Richard Morriss passed away in 1994, his daughter Diane took over the company and in 2002, Diane and her husband, graphic designer Jim Brennan moved Sono Nis from Victoria to Winlaw, a small community in the Kootenay mountains of southern British Columbia.
 Sono Nis' office and warehouse are situated on a thirty-three-acre mountainside overlooking the picturesque Slocan Valley.

-In 2013, Sono Nis celebrates 45 years of publishing: more than 400 titles, 200 authors, and an award-winning string of poetry and history titles that have been nominated for almost every major Canadian book award.
-For more than four decades we have been devoted to our authors and committed to supporting Canadian talent and industry - from authors, artists, and photographers to editors, designers, and printers.
-We publish an average of five to eight books a year and have approximately 140 titles in print.
+In 2016, Sono Nis celebrates 48 years of publishing: more than 400 titles, 200 authors, and an award-winning string of poetry and history titles that have been nominated for almost every major Canadian book award.
+For almost five decades we have been devoted to our authors and committed to supporting Canadian talent and industry - from authors, artists, and photographers to editors, designers, and printers.
+We publish an average of five to eight books a year and have approximately 150 titles in print.

 We are very thankful for the stalwart support of the Government of Canada through the Canada Book Fund and the Canada Council for the Arts, and the province of British Columbia through the BC Arts Council and the Book Publishing Tax Credit, Ministry of Provincial Revenue.